-The Bancroft bovines are believed to have been given the new look sometime during Tuesday night.
+The Bancroft bovines, which are copies of the original cows – now based at Midsummer Place, were given the new look sometime during Tuesday night.

 It is not the first time the cows have been victim to vandals.
 They have previously been painted pink, dressed in pyjamas and even beheaded.

-The cow’s skeletal look comes after the Peartree Bridge dinosaur, built by artist Bill Billings in 1979, was repainted in a similar way in August.
+The cow’s skeletal look comes after the Peartree Bridge dinosaur was repainted in a similar way in August.